Eyebrow Shaping

 Determine the Correct Shape

-Start the eyebrow shaping process by determining the correct design for your face and features.
-You will need a thin eyeliner pencil to start.
-First hold the pencil against the side of your nose, vertically, straight up to where it meets the brow.
+1. Hold the pencil against the side of your nose, vertically, straight up to where it meets the brow.
 This is the spot where your eyebrow should start.
-As a guideline, make a small mark with the pencil there on your skin.

-Next you will turn the pencil at an angle, holding it against the nostril, so that it crosses over the center of your eye.
+3. Next, turn the pencil at an angle, holding it against the nostril, so that it crosses over the center of your eye.
 Notice where the pencil now intersects the eyebrow, this is where the peak of your arch should start.
-Make another mark on your skin as a guide here.

-Lastly, keep moving the pencil at an angle against your nostril until it meets the edge of the outer eye.
-Where the end of the pencil now meets the eyebrow is your eyebrow’s ending point.
+5. Keep moving the pencil at an angle against your nostril until it meets the edge of the outer eye.
+Where the end of the pencil now meets the eyebrow is your eyebrow's ending point.
 Make another mark on your skin here.

 Using these three marks on both eyes provides you a general guideline on how the shape of your eyebrow should be based on the shape of your face.
+You can also use an eyebrow stencil, if you are unsure about your shape.

 The other consideration for the correct eyebrow shape is the thickness.
 Ideally, the impact of your eyebrows should balance with the rest of your face and hair.
 If you have thick hair with larger facial features, your eyebrows should be thicker and more dramatic.
 In contrast, if you have thin hair and petite features, your eyebrows should be more subtle.